Abortion, Holocaust comparison prompts calls for sex ed investigation in Alberta

 "The video is a problem, and I'm glad that the board chair and the minister are recognizing that the video is a problem, but the video is hardly the only problem with that presentation," Stasia said.

-"The entire presentation is rife with medical inaccuracies, with purposeful misinformation and judgements."
+"The entire presentation is rife with medical inaccuracies, with purposeful misinformation and judgments."

 Stasia said the use of tax dollars to fund "fear-based' sexual education in public classrooms is completely unacceptable.